He Spent Almost 20 Years Funding The Racist Right. It Finally Paid Off.

 NEW LIFE FOR AN OLD IDEA

-“America First,” Trump announced during his campaign, “will be the major and overriding theme of my administration."
-It was a phrase he has deployed repeatedly and to great effect.
+“America First,” Trump announced during his campaign, “will be the major and overriding theme of my administration.”
+It is a phrase he has deployed repeatedly and to great effect.

-But 77 years ago, the phrase “America First” had another distinctive meaning: It was the name of the organization formed to prevent the US from entering World War II and battling the Nazis.
+But 77 years ago, “America First” had another distinctive meaning: It was the name of the organization formed to prevent the US from entering World War II and battling the Nazis.
 One of the America First Committee’s chief financiers was Regnery’s grandfather and namesake, the first William Regnery, who was born on a farm in Iowa and became a textile magnate, banker, and philanthropist in Chicago.
-The face of the original America First movement was Charles Lindbergh, better known for making the first solo nonstop flight across the Atlantic Ocean in 1927 but who earned a reputation as an anti-semite.
+The face of the original America First movement was Charles Lindbergh, better known for making the first solo nonstop flight across the Atlantic Ocean in 1927 but who earned a reputation as an anti-Semite.
 “Our bond with Europe is a bond of race and not of political ideology,” he said in a 1941 address.

-There are no published writings by the elder William Regnery, and little record to know exactly why he financed the American First Committee.
+There are no published writings by the elder William Regnery, and little record to know exactly why he financed the America First Committee.
 Bill Regnery, who was born in February 1941, said he has little memory of his grandfather.
-But Spencer told BuzzFeed News that the American First Committee is “absolutely” an intellectual and political forebear for today’s alt-right.
-“I agree with liberals who say that American First line has racial connotations.
+But Spencer told BuzzFeed News that the America First Committee is “absolutely” an intellectual and political forebear for today’s alt-right.
+“I agree with liberals who say that ‘America First’ line has racial connotations.
 I think it clearly does,” Spencer said.

 After the war, in 1947, Bill’s uncle Henry launched what would become one of the longest-lasting and most influential conservative publishing houses in the country, Regnery Publishing, which went on to publish William F. Buckley and other pillars of the modern conservative movement.

-His uncle also published Human Events magazine, a journal that soon became one of the standard bearers for American conservatism.
+His uncle also published Human Events magazine, a journal that soon became one of the standard-bearers for American conservatism.
 (It still exists online, where it provides a platform to the likes of the conservative provocateur Ann Coulter and the commentator and politician Pat Buchanan.)
 Back then, it promoted ideas such as “What Negroes and other low income groups in the big cities require is work, not more abstract ‘civil rights.’”
-That was in a 1965 essay arguing against raising the minimum wage to $1.75 from $1.00.
-A 1964 article about colonialism argued that that “the average African republic is about as well prepared for popular self-government as any kindergarten.“ It was titled, “White Man Come Back!”
+That was in a 1965 essay arguing against raising the minimum wage to $1.75 from $1.
+A 1964 article about colonialism argued that that “the average African republic is about as well prepared for popular self-government as any kindergarten.“ It was titled “White Man Come Back!”
 Bill was weaned on this worldview: His father subscribed on his behalf to Human Events so he could read it at boarding school.

 Regnery went on to study political science at the University of Pennsylvania, where he joined a conservative students group called the Intercollegiate Studies Institute, sometimes known as ISI.
 On its website, ISI says it “was there when the American conservative movement started sixty years ago.”